Physical Layout & I/O

 SW1 · Hardware watchdog

 The hardware watchdog monitors device operation independently of the OS.
 When active (SW1 OFF), the device resets in case of failure.
-The watchdog runs on dedicated logic and cannot be disabled in software.
+The watchdog runs on dedicated logic and cannot be disabled in software — only by physically toggling SW1.

 SW2 · Boot / Burn mode